vict0rcarvalh0/pinocchio-guide/TUTORIAL.md

 ```

 ### Step 4: Implement process_instruction
-Define the program entry point in lib.rs with the process_instruction, that is a common convention in native programs
+The process_instruction function serves as the program's entry point and this process name is a common convention in native programs.
+It verifies the program ID, parses instruction data, and delegates the operation to the correct handler.

 ```rust
 use instructions::VaultInstructions;